Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Real-data examples

-Table~\ref{tab:The-variance-of clayton well-being} shows the variance of the log of the estimated likelihood for different numbers of points or samples for the 50 dimensional Clayton and Gumbel copulas using MC or RQMC.
-In particular, the table shows that even 16384 points or samples standard PM based on MC or RQMC would get stuck.
-We therefore do not report results for standard PM methods in this section and the next as their TNV would be much higher than the correlated or block PM methods.
+Table~\ref{tab:The-variance-of clayton well-being} shows the variance of the log of the estimated likelihood for different numbers of samples $M$ for the 50 dimensional Clayton and Gumbel copulas.
+In particular, the table shows that even with $M=16384$ standard PM would get stuck.
+We therefore do not report results for the standard PM method in this section and the next as their TNV would be much higher than that of the correlated or block PM methods.
+We can not even use the data augmentation method in this example as it is so computational expensive to do so.

-Tables \ref{tab:Posterior-mean-estimates 50 dim well being} and \ref{tab:Posterior-mean-estimates 50 dim well being-1} summarize the estimation results and show that: (i) ~The block PM using RQMC is the best PM method, and is over twice as good as the correlated PM using MC. (ii)~The VBIL method is at least twice as fast as the best PM method. (iii)~All the estimates are close to each other.
-Section~\ref{app: Clayton copula well being} gives further results for this example, which confirm that all the PM samplers, as well as the VBIL estimator, converged adequately.
+Table \ref{tab:Estimates-of-the clayton and gumbel well being} summarizes the estimation results and show that: (i) ~The block PM is better than that of the correlated PM method in terms of the time normalized variance TNV, (ii)~The VBIL method is at least five times as fast as the block PM method. (iii)~All the estimates are close to each other.